Tomato Bisque

 Instructions

-- Set a large heavy pot (I use a 6.75 qt.
-Le Crueset, it's a perfect size) over medium heat.
-Melt the butter in the pot, then stir in the onion and sauté until transulecent, about 5-7 minutes.
+- Set a large heavy pot over medium heat.
+Melt the butter in the pot, then stir in the onion and sauté until translucent, about 6-7 minutes.

 - Reduce heat to low and stir in the dill seed, fresh dill, oregano, parsley, salt, and pepper.
 Cook for 2 minutes, or until herbs have wilted, stirring occasionally.

-- Sprinkle the flour over the onion mixture and stir until all flour is absorbed.
+- Sprinkle the flour over the top and stir until all flour is absorbed.
 Cook 2 minutes, stirring occasionally.

-- Slowly pour chicken stock into the pot, whisking all the while to incorporate everything smoothly.
+- Slowly pour chicken broth into the pot, whisking all the while to incorporate everything smoothly.

-- Add tomatoes with their juices and tomato paste.
+- Stir in diced tomatoes with their juices and tomato paste.
 Increase heat to medium and bring to a boil, stirring occasionally and scraping the bottom of the pot.

 - Reduce heat to low, then stir in honey and cream.
-Stir occasionally for 5-10 minutes, or until soup is hot throughout.
-Do not let the soup boil with the cream, as it can curdle.
+Cook for 5-10 minutes, or until soup is hot throughout, stirring and scraping the bottom of the pot occasionally.
+Do not let the soup boil with the cream, as it can both scorch and curdle.
+Serve hot, with extra chopped fresh dill for garnishing individual bowls.

 Notes